danian95/InstDocs/docs/source/chem442/manual/familiarization/Agilent240FS.rst

 1. Make sure the power is on to the AA.
 The furnace portion (the module on the left) can remain off.

-2. Open the SpectrAA software.
+2. Open the :program:`SpectrAA` software.

 3. Click Worksheet.